redhat-cop/keepalived-operator/README.md

 Services must be annotated to opt-in to being observed by the keepalived operator and to specify which KeepalivedGroup they refer to.
 The annotation looks like this:

 `keepalived-operator.redhat-cop.io/keepalivedgroup: <keepalivedgroup namespace>/<keepalivedgroup-name>`

+The image used for the keepalived containers can be specified with `.Spec.Image` it will default to `registry.redhat.io/openshift4/ose-keepalived-ipfailover` if undefined.

 ## Requirements